 The Zion Canyon Scenic Drive, 57 miles in length, offers the convenience of experiencing the splendor of Zion National Park from the comfort of your car.
 There are 54 miles of scenic drive in Zion Canyon.
 It takes approximately 1.5 hours to make the trip.

-The overlook of Canyonlands offers a breathtaking view of the pinnacles and buttes sculpted into Canyonlands.
+The overlook of the Canyonlands offers a breathtaking view of the pinnacles and buttes sculpted into the Canyonlands.
 The Colorado River is located 2,000 feet below.